 Career prospects for online marketing graduates are promising and diverse.
 The demand for skilled marketing professionals is constantly increasing, driven by the pervasiveness of online platforms and the ever-evolving marketing landscape.

-Graduates can pursue careers in digital marketing agencies, marketing departments of businesses, social media management companies, and consulting firms.
+Graduates can pursue careers in digital marketing agencies, business marketing departments, social media management companies, and consulting firms.
 They can also venture into entrepreneurial endeavours, establishing their own marketing firms or consulting practices.

 Here are the two main ways to seek out a marketing degree online.